munichpavel/risk-ai-workshop/README.md

 ## Release history

 Note: I do not follow [Semantic Versioning](https://semver.org/) for this project.
 For the first digit (in semver, `major`), I use the year of the target workshop, and for the last (in semver `patch`), I increment when a chunk of work is done towards giving the workshop.
 The middle digit (in semver, `minor`) stays on 0 until I give the workshop, when it bumps to 1.
 Fixes to the given workshop get reflected in the patch versions `yyyy.1.<patch-version>`.

+### Latest

+* Update grading schema for 2024 workshop
+* Add more proof details from equalities in lecture on correlation and causality

 ### 2024.1.3